10 day Adelaide to Perth Ultimate Adventure

 This is an amazing experience - you may have swum with dolphins at other places around the world but the interaction that you will have with the sea lions and dolphins at Bairds Bay will leave you breathless.
 Baird bay is a very sheltered bay on the Eyre Peninsula and passengers aboard the boat for a short ride to our first stop, which is to swim with sea lions.
 This takes place in approximately 2 metres of water.
 It is a natural experience and the sea lions come into the sheltered lagoon to interact with us.

 After this, we head further out into the bay to swim with the dolphins.
 This happens in four metres of water but is still within the sheltered bay.
 The tour is 3-4 hours, wetsuit and snorkel equipment is provided at no additional cost.

 As this activity is outsourced, only limited spaces are available so you must book this optional experience at time of booking so you don’t miss out.
-You will pay the operator direct $170 on the day of activity.
+You will pay the operator directly on the day of the activity.